Meet the new B360

 The Beechcraft King Air 360CHW turboprop aircraft will revolutionise aeromedical care in Australia, allowing the RFDS (Queensland Section) to fly further and faster.
-The first of four new King Air aircraft will touch down in December 2021 with the next three arriving in late 2022.
+The first of our seven new King Air aircraft will be operational in November 2022, with more aircraft touching down in coming months.

-The aircraft features technology advances that result in improved performance and efficiency, as well as enhancements to patient comfort.
+The aircraft features technology advances that are designed to improve performance and efficiency, as well as enhancements to patient comfort.
 The B360 informs a major part of the Flying Doctor's 10-year aircraft replacement strategy to ensure the organisation remains future fit and that regional, rural and remote Queenslanders receive the best aeromedical healthcare available.

 Flying further and faster, our new aircraft is here